 Visiting Grand Central Station

-Kid Tip: When Freddie was 2-3, he liked to go to the platforms and see the trains.
+Kid Tip: When my son was aged 2-3, he liked to go to the platforms and see the trains.
 He’d name them after Thomas the Tank characters.

 GRAND CENTRAL TERMINAL